-The above map is a computer simulation of the landscape of sixty thousand years ago, based on altitude data.
-Today, much of the area is submerged.
+The above map is a computer simulation of the landscape of sixty thousand years ago, when much of the world was covered with glaciers.

 Sixty thousand years ago, much of the world was covered with glaciers, and the seawater was 500 feet below the current levels.
 The current Red Sea was a lake, the Persian Gulf was the Tigris river, the West Coast of India extended another one hundred miles into the then Arabian sea called the Indus Fan, and the Thar desert and Rann of Kutch were fertile valleys.